Sand Lake, Ontario, Canada

 Also known as: Davis Lake, Rideau Lakes

-Sand Lake ON visitor and community guide
+- Sand Lake ON Map

 Sand Lake is one of the best-known lakes along the Rideau Waterway in Eastern Ontario.
 Sand Lake is the location of idyllic Birch Island and home to many cottages.
 The lake was increased in size by the building of the Jones Falls Dam during construction of the Rideau Canal.
 A central crossing for boaters navigating the canal, Sand Lake is home to two of the canal’s more famous locks.
 Sand Lake, once called Davis Lake after the settler who built the first sawmill, connects to Opinicon Lake via the Davis Locks.
 Considered a ‘solitude’ lock because of its remote location, there are no local services nearby.
 Because of the distance to the nearest marina, the lock provides overnight docking, shore power, water, phone, restrooms and picnic area.
 The restored defensible lockmasters house is open for exploration.